 Authenticating requests against the storage emulator

-As with Azure Storage in the cloud, every request that you make against the storage emulator must be authenticated, unless it is an anonymous request.
+Once you've installed and started the storage emulator, you can test your code against it.
+As with Azure Storage in the cloud, every request you make against the storage emulator must be authenticated, unless it is an anonymous request.
 You can authenticate requests against the storage emulator using Shared Key authentication or with a shared access signature (SAS).

 The storage emulator supports a single fixed account and a well-known authentication key for Shared Key authentication.
 This account and key are the only Shared Key credentials permitted for use with the storage emulator.
 They are: